pepega007xd/AlfaX-Bot/README.md

 ## Configuration
 You can configure the bot using the input arguments or specify the configuration file using the`--config=<path>` argument.
 The configuration file is in `.properties` format.
-You can generate the default configuration file using the `--default-config=<path>` argument.
+You can generate the default configuration file using the `--default-config=<path>` argument, where <path>
+is the path to the file you want to put the default config in.
-The configuration file has the following properties:
+The default configuration file contains these options:

+### General configuration
 - `token` - The bot's token
 - `prefix` - The bot's prefix
+- `scheduler-enabled` - enable the scheduler
+- `default-language` - default language to use
+- `force-default-language` - forces the use of the default language, effectively disabling localisation
+- `command-on-tag` - command to execute if the bot is tagged
+- `spammer-enabled` - spammer feature (if the last 3 messages in one channel were the same, the bot will send this message)

+### OpenWeatherMap API config
-- `weather-api-key` - The OpenWeatherMap API key
+- `weather-api-key` - API key
-- `webserver-port` - The webserver port
+- `weather-lang` - language of the response

+### MySQL config
 - `db-host` - The database host
 - `db-user` - The database username
 - `db-password` - The database password
 - `db-name` - The database name

+### OpenAI API config
+- `openai-disabled` - Enable the OpenAI feature
+- `openai-api-key` - OpenAI API key
+- `openai-timeout` - Request timeout interval in seconds
+- `openai-chat-model` - OpenAI Chat Completion model to use
+- `openai-tts-disabled` - Disables the text-to-speech command if true
+- `openai-tts-voice` - TTS voice (see [API docs](https://platform.openai.com/docs/guides/text-to-speech))
+- `openai-tts-model` - TTS model
+- `openai-image-disabled` - Disables the image generation command (*a lot more* expensive than the other OpenAI-related commands)
+- `openai-image-model` - OpenAI image generation model
+- `openai-image-size` - size of the generated image

+### HTTP server config
+- `webserver-enabled` - Enable the HTTP server feature
+- `webserver-port` - The webserver port
+- `webserver-timeout-ms` - Timeout interval for incoming requests

+### MQTT client config
+- `mqtt-enabled` - Enable the MQTT client feature
-- `mqtt-uri` - The MQTT broker URI
+- `mqtt-uri` - MQTT broker URI
+- `mqtt-client-id` - MQTT client ID
-- `mqtt-username` - The MQTT broker username
+- `mqtt-username` - MQTT broker username
-- `mqtt-password` - The MQTT broker password
+- `mqtt-password` - MQTT broker password

 ## Database
 The bot uses a MySQL database to store the users, their permissions and more.
 To ensure the best security, you should